fmadore/IWAC-overview/README.md

 ### CountryDistribution.svelte

-A treemap visualization that shows the distribution of items by country and sub-collection.
+A treemap visualization that shows the distribution of items by country, category, and sub-collection.
 Features include:
+- Three-level hierarchical structure (Country > Category > Subcollection)
 - Interactive zooming for hierarchical exploration
+- Consistent color scheme matching the Word Distribution visualization
+- Categories shown directly in the first-level view for better context
+- Color consistency between parent and child elements for easier tracking
-- Color coding based on item counts
+- Tooltips with detailed information on item counts and percentages
-- Tooltips with detailed information
+- Country headers with total item counts
-- Responsive layout
+- Responsive layout that adapts to container size
+- Summary statistics panel showing total items, countries, categories, and subcollections

 ### LanguageDistribution.svelte